Full name Christopher Mark Wells Read

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 Not that Read was a poor batsman - far from it.
-He averaged less than 20 in Tests, but doubled that in the first-class game.
-A back-foot fighter with a productive whip-pull, he has batted as high as No. 6 in the Nottinghamshire middle order and at one of the more treacherous batting venues in the country, he was often charged with walking out at Trent Bridge to avert a collapse with an individualistic mix of enterprise and batting gumption.
+He averaged 18.94 in Tests, but doubled that in the first-class game.
+An back-foot fighter with a productive whip-pull, he has batted as high as No. 6 in the Nottinghamshire middle order and at one of the more treacherous batting venues in the country, he was often charged with walking out at Trent Bridge to avert a collapse with an individualistic mix of enterprise and batting gumption.

 When Read was picked by England against New Zealand in 1999, he infamously ducked into a Chris Cairns slower ball which he lost above the Lord's sightscreen.
 He made the one-day team that winter in South Africa and, despite a below-par performance behind the stumps, showed composure with the bat, memorably mowing Shaun Pollock for six to reignite a run-chase.